-Homeowners sometimes forget that getting homeowners insurance is a two-way street: you have to agree to go with the company, and they have to agree to insure you.
-Even if an insurance carrier has previously agreed to insure you, they can end that agreement just as you can end it.
+Homeowners sometimes forget that getting homeowners insurance is a two-way street.
+Even if an insurance carrier has previously agreed to insure you, there are instances where the relationship can end.
 This can be shocking to homeowners who receive a letter from their insurance provider that they have either canceled their policy or chosen not to renew it.
-While the insurance provider typically must give notice, homeowners can still feel unsure about how to proceed.
-Here are some tips about what to do when receiving notice of cancellation as well as some common reasons why insurance gets canceled.
+While the insurance provider typically gives notice, homeowners can still feel unsure about how to proceed.
+Each case depends on its own unique set of facts, but generally, here are some tips about what to do when receiving notice of cancellation as well as some common reasons why insurance gets canceled.

-The worst thing to do when finding out about cancellation is to do nothing.
-Here are three steps homeowners can take to ensure their property remains protected in the event of a cancellation.
+Perhaps the worst thing to do when finding out about cancellation is to do nothing.
+Here are three steps homeowners can consider to ensure their property remains protected in the event of a cancellation.

 - Call and Inquire About Why the Cancellation Happened

 Contact the insurance carrier and ask why the cancellation has occurred.
-Insurance providers are required to provide a reason for why the policy will no longer be renewed.
-In the event that they do not, continue to push for a reason.
-Otherwise, you may want to contact an insurance attorney to discuss your options.
+Insurance providers are generally required to provide a reason for why the policy will no longer be renewed.
+You may want to contact an insurance attorney to discuss your options.

-If an insurance provider sends you a notice of cancellation—even if you had previously been highly satisfied with the company—it may be time to consider your options elsewhere.
-See if other companies are willing to extend coverage and ask what the quote would be.
-This new provider may be able to provide coverage for a lower rate.
-Additionally, a homeowner can use that quote as leverage with the old company to remain covered at a cost savings.
+If an insurance provider sends you a notice of cancellation—even if you had previously been satisfied with the company—it may be time to consider your options elsewhere.
+See if other companies are willing to extend coverage and ask for a quote.
+Perhaps the quote can be used to discuss your options with the previous insurer, too.

 Common Reasons Homeowners’ Insurance is Cancelled

 Insurance policies will specify the legitimate reasons that they can cancel coverage—and those reasons can be numerous.
-However, here are the most common reasons that an insurance company can cancel or deny coverage.
+Here are the some examples that an insurance company decides to cancel or deny coverage.

 Whenever a homeowner has a pet, it is important to review the terms of the policy to see what it covers.
 Some insurance policies will exclude pet coverage altogether.
-Homeowners with pets would then need to get coverage with a different company or purchase pet insurance separately.
+Homeowners with pets would then need to get coverage with a different company or may need to purchase pet insurance separately.

 Even if the homeowner’s insurance policy covers animals, it may only cover certain ones.
-Many insurance policies have breed restrictions, meaning they do not cover breeds that they determine are more likely to bite.
-Some of these breeds include Pit Bull Terriers and Rottweilers.
+For example, some insurance policies have breed restrictions.
 Additionally, the policy may only cover a certain number of animals.

-Certain features of a home are more likely to result in injury.
+Certain features of a home may be deemed more likely to result in injury.
 For instance, there are many accidents each year resulting from trampolines and pool diving boards.
-Because these features have a higher likelihood of resulting in accidents, they are more likely to result in the homeowner filing an insurance claim.
-This means that the insurance company assumes a greater risk when it insures them, as it could end up paying a considerable amount of money to settle a claim.
-As a result, the insurance company may consider them hazards and refuse to cover them.
+Features that have a higher likelihood of resulting in accidents may result in the insurance company assuming a greater risk when it insures them.
+As a result, the insurance company may consider them accordingly when providing a quote for coverage.

 Filing too Many Claims